Software Alternatives, Accelerators & Startups

 • Amdocs, NVIDIA and Microsoft Azure build custom LLMs for telcos

 Amdocs has partnered with NVIDIA and Microsoft Azure to build custom Large Language Models (LLMs) for the $1.7 trillion global telecoms industry.
-Source: 7 months ago
+Source: over 1 year ago

 • Windows Azure: Microsoft's crown jewel

 You can utilise various tools on the platform to significantly improve your IT performance.
 Due to its flexibility, even official recommendations for Azure might need to be clarified and easier to comprehend.
 Simply put, Azure (formerly Windows Azure) is Microsoft's cloud computing operating system.
-Source: about 1 year ago
+Source: almost 2 years ago

 • From developer to (solutions) architect.
 A simple guide.